kk2526/runbook_template/README.md

-# runtime_template
+# runbook_template
-Use this tempplate in order to make a consistent runbook throughout your organization for any of your system, application or services
+Use this template in order to make a consistent runbook throughout your organization for any of your system, application or services